cvu-opensource/Nvidia-RAG-Codefest/README.md

 # README

 ## Retrieval-Augmented Generation (RAG) Project
-### Nvidia x SMC CodeFest Singapore - Product of team Asper Lovers
+### Nvidia x SMC CodeFest Singapore - Product of Team Asper Lovers

 This project was developed as part of the **Nvidia x SMC CodeFest Singapore**, where participants were challenged to create a robust Retrieval-Augmented Generation (RAG) architecture leveraging **Nvidia NIM APIs**.

+A **Retrieval-Augmented Generation (RAG)** system combines a retrieval mechanism with a language model to generate contextually accurate and grounded responses.
+By retrieving relevant information from a structured or unstructured knowledge base, such as documents or embeddings, and integrating it with an LLM, the system ensures factual and context-aware outputs.
+In our project, we enhanced the RAG system's potential by adding **extra context through Vision-Language Models (VLMs)** and experimenting with a **hybrid RAG** approach that combined **vector-based retrieval for semantic search** and **graph-based retrieval for relationship-driven queries**, further improving its accuracy and versatility for complex multimodal tasks.

 ### Project Highlights